sirdelta/cts/SPEC.md

 Other files are added to these items.
 The __config.c file and its header__ are used to manage the information provided before launching the program.
 The __param.h file__ declares the global variables, constants and libraries used throughout the simulation.
 It also contains all the variables shared by all the processes.

+For more details, consult documentation of these files.

 ## Running

 Before starting the program, the user can provide the following information:

 * The time to wait for the green light on a lane (`–t` option).
 * The maximum time to wait for a new car to appear (`–a` option).
 * The number of cars that must pass the intersection before the end of the program (`–n` option).